merll/docker-map/docs/guide/containers/yaml.rst

 Importing YAML maps
 -------------------
-The easiest way to generate a :class:`~dockermap.map.container.ContainerMap` from a YAML file is :func:`~dockermap.map.yaml.load_map_file`::
+The easiest way to generate a :class:`~dockermap.map.config.main.ContainerMap` from a YAML file is :func:`~dockermap.map.yaml.load_map_file`::

     from dockermap.map import yaml